cuthbertLab/music21/buildDoc/rst/graphing.rst

         :width: 600

-The default Action` is to call :meth:`~music21.graph.Graph.show` method the graph, which will write it as a temporary file and open the graph.
-To write a graph to a file, the :meth:`~music21.graph.Graph.write`, given a file path, can be used.
+The default `Action` is to call :meth:`~music21.graph.Graph.show` method the graph, which will write it as a temporary file and open the graph.
+To write a graph to a file, use the :meth:`~music21.graph.Graph.write` with a file path as the argument.

 Analytical Graphing Objects
 -------------------------------------------------------

 Music21 features graphing objects that display the results of analysis.
 Complete documentation for these graphing objects can be found with the following classes: :class:`~music21.graph.PlotWindowedKrumhanslSchmuckler`, :class:`~music21.graph.PlotWindowedKrumhanslKessler`, :class:`~music21.graph.PlotWindowedAardenEssen`, :class:`~music21.graph.PlotWindowedSimpleWeights`, :class:`~music21.graph.PlotWindowedBellmanBudge`,  :class:`~music21.graph.PlotWindowedTemperleyKostkaPayne`,
 :class:`~music21.graph.PlotWindowedAmbitus`, :class:`~music21.graph.PlotDolan`

 A basic example follows::